Death Valley National Park never leaves you without an adventure especially if it includes a visit to the Mesquite Flat Sand Dunes.

 My husband approached a South Asian man who at full speed was rushing to his car.
 (Exactly like we did a few minutes ago.)
 The stranger did a great job of capturing our perfect moment at the Mesquite Flat Sand Dunes.
 Before he returned our phone, he sincerely apologized and hoped that the pictures came out good.
 He tried his best, but because of the heat he couldn’t focus.
 With such explanation and a big smile to compensate for his quick departure, our “photographer” hurried to the safety of this car, away from his own Mesquite Flat Sand Dunes adventure.
 Completely understandable!
 I had seen people rapidly hiding inside buildings or cars to escape the cold.
 Seeing people running away from the mighty warmth (read the heat) of the sun of the Mesquite Flat Sand Dunes in Death Valley was something unbelievable.

 Who or what was to blame for this Death Valley and Mesquite Flat Sand Dunes misadventure?
 We accepted the full responsibility for it.
 We and only we failed to do a quick research and anticipate the conditions of Death Valley at 110 degrees Fahrenheit.
 Were we upset or disappointed with this Mesquite Flat Sand Dunes adventure?
 Not at all!

-Yes, the things didn’t go the way we’d planned, but the experience was worth it.
-The chances are, we won’t have similar trips in the future (at least, we’ll try not to).
-But one thing is certain, we’ll never forget this Death Valley – the Mesquite Flat Sand Dunes adventure.
+Yes, the things did not go the way we had planned, but the experience was worth it.
+The chances are, we will not have similar trips in the future (at least, we will try not to).
+But one thing is certain, we will never forget this Death Valley – the Mesquite Flat Sand Dunes adventure.